AgentHarsha007/Soc-imagecaptioning/README.md

 ## Steps for Final Project:

 1. **Importing Necessary Packages**
-   - Load all required libraries and modules for data handling, model building, and training.
+   - Loaded all required libraries and modules for data handling, model building, and training.
 This includes TensorFlow, Keras, NumPy, and other essential packages.

 2. **Loading the Dataset**
    - Downloaded the Flickr 8k dataset, which contains 8,000 images and five captions per image.
 The dataset is split into training and testing sets.